 Activity Community Outcome Activity contribution Level of service Performance measures 2025-2027 Performance measures 2028-2034 Solid waste Social Affordability Prosperity Environment Culture economical, and efficient waste management services, where the concepts of sustainability and social responsibility are equally valued alongside cost.
-Change behaviours to Solid waste leading to a decrease in the quantity of waste generated per person and divert Solid waste from landfills Provide landfill operations in Karamea, Maruia, and Springs Junction.
-Offer recycling services at Karamea landfill.
+Change behaviours to Solid waste leading to a decrease in the quantity of waste generated per person and divert Solid waste from landfills Station.
 Provide transfer station services in Westport and Reefton, as well material recovery facilities at Westport Transfer Station.
-Provide transfer station services in Westport and Reefton, as well material recovery facilities at Westport Transfer Station.
 Education activities to encourage waste reduction, reduce contamination in recycling material, and compliance of recycling rules.
-Explore opportunities to extract value from resources making the waste management system more financially and environmentally sustainable in the long term.
-Customer Satisfaction (survey) >60% for Kerb collection and resource recovery centres.
 100% of compliance with regulations set in the RMA, and the resource consents and environmental national regulations.
+Customer Satisfaction (survey) >60% for Kerb collection and resource recovery centres. >20% Recovery and/or diversion of collected waste tonnage is diverted from going to landfill 100% of compliance with regulations set in the RMA, and the resource consents and environmental national regulations.
 Customer Satisfaction (survey) >60% for Kerb collection and resource recovery centres. >20% Recovery and /or diversion of collected waste tonnage is diverted from going to landfill.